Al-Kunayyisa

-Al-Kunayyisa was a small Palestinian Arab village in the Ramle Subdistrict.
+Al-Kunayyisa (Arabic: الكنيسة) was a small Palestinian Arab village in the Ramle Subdistrict.
 It was depopulated during the 1948 Arab–Israeli War on July 10, 1948, under the first stage of Operation Dani.
 It was located 12 km southeast of Ramla.

+Etymology

+The name of the site, variously rendered al-Kunaysah /li-Knaysi/ is of Arabic origin and means "the little church".
+The name probably refers to the remains of an ancient building on the upper part of the mound.

 History

+In 1552, al-Kunayyisa was an inhabited village.
+Haseki Hürrem Sultan, the favourite wife of Suleiman the Magnificent, endowed the tax revenues of al-Kunaysa to its Haseki Sultan Imaret in Jerusalem.
+Administratively, al-Kunayyisa belonged to the Sub-district of Ramla in the District of Gaza.